Great Red Spot

 Here’s a great overview video made by Space.com!

-We are currently analysing Keck telescope data of Jupiter’s aurorae, which was taken while the Juno spacecraft was measuring the conditions of the solar wind.
-With this we hope to assess the extent to which the solar wind affects the auroral temperature, i.e. do compressions in the solar wind lead to heating of the Jovian aurora?
-I’ll let you know in six months, hopefully!
+We have analysed Keck telescope data of Jupiter’s aurorae, which was taken while the Juno spacecraft was measuring the conditions of the solar wind.
+With this we have found that compressions (dense parts) of solar wind may be causing the aurora to heat up!